 Gondwana Link is a collaborative effort.
-Overall support for achievement of the broad vision is through Gondwana Link Ltd, which works with a number of active groups as its members and close affiliates (see Section 13).
+Overall support for achievement of the broad vision is through Gondwana Link Ltd, which works with a number of active groups as its members and close affiliates.
 Gondwana Link Ltd is responsible for a number of tasks that support the collective effort and its structure and functions are outlined in Section 4.

-We work closely with a number of industry groups, including companies in the plantation sector and a number of leading miners, and have strong involvement from private sector ecological companies such as Threshold Environmental (restoration ecology and its implementation at scale) and Ecotones and Associates (spatial analysis).
-There is an increasing involvement with regional natural resource management (NRM) organisations whose operating areas include parts of the Link, such as South Coast NRM, Rangelands NRM, South West Catchments Council and Wheatbelt NRM.
-Local governments have a special role to play and we are working particularly closely with the Shires of Kondinin and Dundas.
+We also work with a number of industry groups, including companies in the plantation sector and leading miners, and have strong involvement from private sector companies.
+Local governments have a special role to play and there is good work already underway with the Shires of Kondinin, Dundas and Augusta-Margaret River.

 To date the bulk of our combined achievements have only been possible through the support of private donors and foundations, who have had the generosity and the vision to support our early efforts, generally through member and affiliate groups, though some also support the core program.
 There have been many other key individuals involved, including conservation property purchasers, volunteers on field programs, and supporters from other sectors such as the arts, media and education who have contributed to specific projects.
+Public funding, through various state and national programs, is becoming increasingly important.

-A core activity for area-based groups has been developing and implementing Conservation Area Plans (CAPs) within the operational areas.
-For the Great Western Woodlands (GWW), Gondwana Link Ltd is currently taking a more operational approach than in other areas, and following development of an overall scoping study has led the development of more specific CAPs developed for defined areas within the GWW.
+A core basis for the programs being implemented by area-based groups is the Conservation Area Plans (CAPs) which strategically guide and integrate various works within the operational areas.
+For the Great Western Woodlands (GWW), Gondwana Link Ltd has taken a more operational approach than in other areas, and following development of an overall scoping study led the development of more specific CAPs for defined areas within the GWW.